California in the American Civil War: Conspiracy to form a Pacific Republic

 During the secession crisis following Lincoln's election, Federal troops were under the command of Colonel (Brevet Brigadier General) Albert Sidney Johnston, in Benicia, headquarters of the Department of the Pacific.
 General Johnston strongly believed in the Southern right to secede but regretted that it was occurring.
 A group of Southern sympathizers in the state made plans to secede with Oregon to form a "Pacific Republic".
 The success of their plans rested on the cooperation of General Johnston.
 Johnston met with some of these Southern men, but before they could propose anything to him he told them that he had heard rumors of an attempt to seize the San Francisco forts and arsenal at Benicia, that he had prepared for that and would defend the facilities under his command with all his resources and to the last drop of his blood.
 He told them to tell this to their Southern friends.
+On January 17, 1861 a man named Duncan Beaumont flew a Pacific Republic flag from his boat in the Stockton harbor.
+The banner was described as "..flag is of silk of the size of the national ensign and with exception of the Union ... a lone star a blue ground is covered by a painting a wild mountain scene a huge bear standing in the foreground and the (words) "Pacific Republic" near the upper border flag."
+This flag did not fly for long when a little kid was sent up the mast and captured it.

 Meanwhile, Union men feared Johnston would aid such a plot and communicated their fears to Washington asking for his replacement.
 Brig.
 Gen. Edwin Vose Sumner was soon sent west via Panama to replace Johnston in May 1861.
 Johnston resigned his commission on May 31, and after Sumner arrived turned over his command and moved with his family to Los Angeles.
 He would soon travel with other Southerners across New Mexico Territory to Texas and become commander of the Confederacy's western armies.
 He died at the Battle of Shiloh.

 Struggle for control of the militia

-As the secession crisis developed in early 1861, several Volunteer Companies of the California Militia had disbanded because of divided loyalties and new pro-Union ones were sworn in across the state under the supervision of County sheriffs and judges.
+As the secession crisis developed in early 1861, several Volunteer Companies of the California Militia had disbanded because of divided loyalties and new pro-Union ones were sworn in across the state under the supervision of county sheriffs and judges.
 Many of these units saw no action but some were to form the companies of the earliest California Volunteer regiments.
 Others like the Petaluma Guard and Emmet Rifles in Sonoma County suppressed a secessionist disturbance in Healdsburg, in 1862.
 Union commanders relied on the San Bernardino Mounted Rifles and their Captain Clarence E. Bennett for intelligence and help to hold the pro-Southern San Bernardino County for the Union in late 1861 as Federal troops were being withdrawn and replaced by California Volunteers.